intel/stats-collect/README.md

 ## Fedora

-'stats-collect' is part of Fedora starting from Fedora 35.
+'stats-collect' is available on Fedora 38 and Fedora 39.
 To install 'stats-collect', run

 ```
 sudo dnf install stats-collect